physicsturtle/physicsturtle_old/math/calculus-III/Unit3/index.md

 unit: unit3
 ---

-Unit 2 introduces the idea of functions of a single variable with vector valued outputs.
-In other words, functions which take values in 2D or 3D space instead of along a line.
+Unit 3 introduces the idea of functions which take multiple real numbers as inputs, but output a single real number as output.
+In symbols, this means functions like:

+$$ f : \mathbb{R}^n \to \mathbb{R}$$

 {% for my_page in site.pages %}
 {% if  my_page.course == "calculus-III" and my_page.unit == "unit2" %}